foxBMS/foxbms-1/documentation/sphinx/software_documentation/parameters/monitored_parameters.rst

     occured and the BMS takes an appropriate action.
 This mechanism avoids false error detections, e.g. in case of short current peaks.
-As the parameters are monitored periodically via the periodic tasks, the counter threshold corresponds to the *response time* between error happening and error detection.
-A default *response time* of 100ms is selected for overcurrent events as a trade-off between peak detection and safety.
+As the parameters are monitored periodically via the periodic tasks, the counter threshold corresponds to the **response time** between error happening and error detection.
+A default **response time** of 100ms is selected for overcurrent events as a trade-off between peak detection and safety.
 It must be adapted to the application. |foxbms| provides three different error levels.
-The first and lowest error level is called *Maximum operating limit* (MOL), the second error level is called *Recommended Safety Limit* (RSL) and the third and highest error level is called *Maximum Safety Limit* (MSL).
+The first and lowest error level is called **Maximum Operating Limit** (MOL), the second error level is called **Recommended Safety Limit** (RSL) and the third and highest error level is called **Maximum Safety Limit** (MSL).
 The first two error levels indicate that a parameter is reaching the limits of the recommended operating area and counter measures should be initiated to prevent an unwanted opening of the contactors.
-A violation of a *Maximum Safety Limit* means the safety of the system and the persons cannot be guaranted anymore and leads to the opening of the contactors.
-The BMS state machine consequently switches to the *Error State* to prevent a further closing of the contactors.
-The *Error State* can only be left if the cause of the error has been removed and the *Standby State* is requested.
+A violation of a **Maximum Safety Limit** means the safety of the system and the persons cannot be guaranted anymore and leads to the opening of the contactors.
+The BMS state machine consequently switches to the **Error State** to prevent a further closing of the contactors.
+The **Error State** can only be left if the cause of the error has been removed and the **Standby State** is requested.
 After that the BMS is back in normal operational mode.
-All error flags are available on CAN messages, allowing the system to react accordingly to prevent hazardous situations.
+All warning and error flags are available on CAN messages, allowing the system to react accordingly to prevent hazardous situations.
+    The used nomenclature in the following is, that a warning is only raised for information purpose but has no impact on the state of the BMS.
+In contrast, an error flag will subsequently force the BMS into  **Error State** and thus lead to an opening of the contactors).

 ------------
 Battery Cell